semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 You can place common controls for SidePanel content in the footer.

-- Typically, any controls, CTA or other elements like [ProgressBar](/components/progress-bar) can be placed there.
+- Typically, any controls, CTA, or other elements like [ProgressBar](/components/progress-bar) can be placed there.
 - The recommended size of controls in the panel on the desktop is M. Depending on the context, use M or L controls in the panel on small screens.

 Footer styles: